DiesDxo/webvisitor/README.md

 I dedicate it to people who are tired of waiting for a long time to index their website/blog, maybe this will help a little.
 I am not responsible if someone abuses this script to send traffic continuously without stopping, because it can cause non-indexing, aka the loss of the web/blog index from Google.

+if there is an error in sending visitors, as in the demo photo that I have shown.
+This is not due to an error in the script, but rather an error from the proxy used, such as error 407 which means the proxy did not accept authentication.

 `Use as necessary, take your own risk!`

 ## 🤝 Contributing